 The darker blue lines are a roughly mapped itinerary of where we went.
 The yellow loops that appear to fly over mountains, lakes and glaciers, are flight-seeing tours.
 The lighter blue is a GPS track and may have a few photos attached along the way.
 If there is a big jump of blue or missing connections, the GPS was not recording and recorded a crow-flies view – or a gap where there was no GPS signal.

-Ferry departure in Homer, AK
+Ferry Arrival in Homer, AK

 Once in Homer, we made our way to our waterfront campsite on the Homer Spit.
 Homer Spit is a natural gravel/sandbar extending out into the Kachemak Bay, an arm of the Cook inlet – just inside the Gulf of Alaska.
 The Homer Spit survived only because humans settled there.
 Time for us to explore the Homer area.